opnfv/functest/docs/functest.rst

 The installation and configuration of the tools needed to perform the tests will be described in the following sections.

-For release 1, the tools are not fully automatically installed, more details will be provided in the configuration section.
+For release 1, the tools are almost fully automatically installed but the tests are not fully automated as a sourcing of OpenStack credentials is required at least once on the machine where tests are launched.
+More details will be provided in the configuration section.

 .. _pharos: https://wiki.opnfv.org/pharos